-Although the industry is working toward an all-UTP solution for wiring residences, at this time it is prudent to also include conventional coaxial cable for video distribution, particularly cable TV.
-This is because it is difficult to predict whether many channels-well over 100, for example-may become a reality in the near future, some channels of which will be the more bandwidth-consuming high-definition television (HDTV).
+In addition to UTP, it's prudent to also include conventional coaxial cable for video distribution, particularly cable TV.
+This is because it is difficult to predict whether many channels. well over 100, for example-may become a reality in the near future, some channels of which will be the more bandwidth-consuming high-definition television (HDTV).